 Dr. Oestreich served as Director of Pharmacy for the agency from 2001 to 2006.
 Under his leadership, the MHD was an early innovator in Medicaid pharmacy programs integrating aggressive maximum allowable pricing, clinically sound step therapy, productive supplemental rebate programs, high tech prior authorization and physician-pharmacist disease management.
 These programs provided cost avoidance for the agency that averaged over $100 million annually.
 In a recent program review the Lewin Group stated, “Pharmacy program leadership staff have an exceptional level of Medicaid and prescription drug management expertise and stand out among Medicaid pharmacy staff nationwide”

-During his tenure as Deputy Director of Clinical Services, he provided effective leadership that extended the principals of medical evidence with best practice into the unified polices of major service areas.
+During his tenure as Deputy Director of Clinical Services, he has continued providing effective leadership that extends the principals of the incorporation of medical evidence and best practice into the polices of other service areas.
 The most synergistic have been the integration of high tech solutions into care coordination opportunities.
 That process has produced greater savings than traditional disease management by focusing on opportunities within targeted disease processes that can be impacted.
 In this space, Dr. Oestreich has also used population-based queries of integrated claim data to support program initiatives and promulgate policy.
 Significant increases in patient health status as well as actual short term cost savings and projected long-term savings have been achieved.

-From September 2009 to February Dr. Oestreich also served as Project Director for Missouri’s healthcare technology grant from the Office of the National Coordinator (ARRA HITEC) as well as coordinating the state’s Medicaid technology initiatives (IAPD and SMHP).
-The MHD initiatives focused on a coordinated approach by integrating paid claim data with clinical data.
+From September 2009 until leaving the agency, Dr. Oestreich served as Project Director for Missouri’s healthcare technology grant from the Office of the National Coordinator (ARRA HITEC) as well as the coordinating the states state Medicaid technology initiatives (IAPD and SMHP).
+The MHD initiatives are yielding a coordinated approach by integrating paid claim data with clinical data.
 This integrated approach is then presented to state staff for program management and contracted provider clinical staff for coordinated decision support.